- 25+ years of practice

 After about 24 hours, plaque will start to turn into calculus on the surface of your teeth.

-Which is exactly why following a good oral health regimen is essential to keeping both your teeth and gums healthy.
+This is exactly why following a good oral health regimen is essential to keeping both your teeth and gums healthy.
 This includes brushing at least twice per day, flossing, and rinsing to control plaque and the formation of calculus.

 During your regular visits to your dentist, they will check the health of your gums.
-If there is no signs of gingivitis, they will simply clean and polish your teeth to remove any tartar that may be starting to build up.
+If there are no signs of gingivitis, they will simply clean and polish your teeth to remove any tartar that may be starting to build up.

 During a checkup, your appointment may also include x-rays, which are used to look for the early signs of tooth decay and bone loss.
 At the same time, your dentist will also check on any existing restoration work that you may have had done in the past.